protocol/research-website/content/posts/202208-private-retrieval-rfp/index.md

 We know that there has been a lot of exciting work improving securty/privacy tradeoffs that has not yet been translated into working technology, and we believe that there is great potential for further progress.

-This RFP solicits proposals to explore and develop viable mechanisms for reader-private communications: we intend to fund both both **research** leading to deployment-ready design sketches for private communication mechanisms as well as **development** activities implementing prototypes from existing  designs.
+This RFP solicits proposals to explore and develop viable mechanisms for reader-private communications: we intend to fund both **research** leading to deployment-ready design sketches for private communication mechanisms as well as **development** activities implementing systems prototypes.

 We are interested in funding projects which: